-Helen Rollason Cancer Charity supports Clinical trials to develop new cancer drugs and treatments at both Broomfield Hospital in Essex, and North Middlesex University Hospital in East London.
+Helen Rollason Cancer Charity supports Clinical trials to develop new cancer drugs and treatments at North Middlesex University Hospital in East London.
 Patients are able to access treatments which may be licensed but are not yet available on the NHS, are awaiting NICE approval or are a novel new agent.

 Since 2000, the charity has supported more than 3,000 cancer patients in Essex and London, resulting in effective new treatments that are now available to the general public.

 What is a clinical trial?

 A clinical trial is a process to look at the most effective way of treating cancer.

 - Investigating benefits of current cancer treatment

 - Considering the best way of delivering cancer treatments